 While some mothers may not be concerned about the risks to their own health, most are aware of the greater threat substance abuse can have on newborns.
 In several studies, women reported weaning babies off breastmilk earlier in order to resume drug or alcohol use.
 Likewise, national surveys report a decline in illicit drug and alcohol use during pregnancy, followed by an increase in use similar to rates of abuse among women in the general population.
 Healthcare providers suggest that this pause in substance abuse presents an important opportunity for addiction intervention.
 Thus, screening pregnant women and new mothers for a history of substance abuse, depression, chronic anxiety, and other mental health issues may be the best chance of preventing the onset of postpartum depression and substance use disorders.

 Social stigma can be a difficult barrier for many women who need treatment.
 So, the support of family is vital for the success of new mothers.

 Treatment for co-occurring postpartum depression and substance use disorder should include children, be specific to the needs of women, develop a woman’s ability to care for herself and her family as well as accomplish her own goals, and integrate some form of early-childhood parent training.
 Many addiction treatment therapies can be used to alleviate symptoms of postpartum depression as well.
 Cognitive behavioral therapy and individual counseling are proven methods of treating mental health issues.

-Find an Addiction Treatment Center That’s Right for You
+Find an Addiction Treatment Center

 If you’re suffering from the stressors of addiction and becoming a new mother, reach out to a compassionate treatment provider today for rehab information and availability.